Patient and Public Involement (PPI)

 WHAT IS PATIENT AND PUBLIC INVOLVEMENT IN RESEARCH?

 PPI collaborators include patients, potential patients, carers and people who use health services as well as people from organisations that represent people who use services.
-There are many terms for PPI contributors such as PPI representatives, patient advocate, lay researcher, public partner - you may prefer another description.

 WHY IS IT IMPORTANT?